 Dr. Christian Matar grew up in Lexington, KY, always knowing that he wanted to be a doctor.
 When he moved to Nashville to pursue a Biology degree from Lipscomb University, he fell in love with Middle Tennessee and with his Nashville Native wife, Rachel.
 Dr. Matar earned his medical degree from the University of Kentucky (go, Cats!), where he was privileged to learn from the compassion and excellence of several Med/Peds physicians.
 With that inspiration, he completed a combined residency in Internal Medicine and Pediatrics (Med/Peds) at the University of Louisville, serving as Chief Resident during his final year of training.

 Terri Meisamer, board certified nurse practitioner has served as a mid level provider with Tennessee Medicine and Pediatrics since 2002.

 Terri earned her associate degree in nursing from Columbia State Community College in 1982, her bachelor’s degree from Tennessee Tech in 1994, and her master’s degree from Vanderbilt in 1996.

-Amanda Cunningham is a board certified Family Nurse Practitioner who joined Tennessee Medicine and Pediatrics in 2018.
-She earned her registered nursing degree from North Georgia College and State University in 2010, and went on to earn her master’s degree from Belmont in 2017.
+Amanda Cunningham is a board-certified Family Nurse Practitioner who joined Tennessee Medicine and Pediatrics in 2018.
+She earned her registered nursing degree from North Georgia College and State University in 2010 followed by her master’s degree from Belmont in 2017.